hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### Checking Prerequisites

-Check that your system matches the [prerequisites](#prerequisites).
+Check that your system matches the [prerequisites](#prerequisites) for the profile you want to run.
 Make sure that the following are installed and setup:

 - [Docker](https://docs.docker.com/get-started/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/)